eternauta1337/ethernaut-cli/packages/ethernaut-interact/README.md

 - logs Finds logs emitted by a contract
 - send Sends ether to an address
 - token Interacts with any ERC20 token
+- calldata Decodes calldata from a transaction id

 ## Environment extensions